 Oncology billing providers need to check the guidelines while scanning billing for pediatric patients.
 The average earnings of a first-year pediatric oncologist, after six years of grueling training, are in the range of $175,000 per year, as per a survey conducted in 2011 by Profiles, a medical staffing company.

 Even at these figures, Pediatric Oncologists don’t seem to be faring better than other peers like hematologists/oncologists treating adults who have a median income of $320,907 per year, which is a good 50 percent higher than that of a Pediatric Oncologist according to MGMA’s survey.

 Oncology billing guidelines for specialists like gynecologist-oncologists provide clear details about the coding to be followed.
 Gynecologist-oncologists earn better salaries at $320,907, whereas a family physician needs to be content with an average earning of $208,851 per year.
 While Pediatric Oncologists are not exactly starving, it is a specialty that hardly attracts skilled specialists who would rather seek greener pastures.

 In comparison to other specialties

-But as per reports released by Jackson & Coker the average yearly earnings of an anesthesiologist is $365,412 and for a gastroenterologist it is $430,882 and a otolaryngologist can hope to earn $372,479 as yearly salary, which are considered well paid in their respective fields.
+But as per reports released by Jackson & Coker, the average yearly earnings of an anesthesiologist is $365,412 and for a gastroenterologist, it is $430,882 and an otolaryngologist can hope to earn $372,479 as a yearly salary, which is considered well paid in their respective fields.

 The outlook is quite positive with the Bureau of Labor Statistics predicting a healthy trend in the salaries of the medical profession, with an almost 24 percent growth rate by the year 2020.
 When compared to other occupations, the medical profession seems to be faring far better.
 With less people opting to become Oncologists there is bound to be a great shortage of these specialists by the year 2020, which will automatically push up the yearly salaries for this specialty.